-Expected Actual Metric/Indicator 1.
-Districtwide 2017-18 SBAC scores will increase 10% in all subject areas SBAC assessments were waived due to COVID-19.
+Ailliudi Medaurabie Outcomes Expected Actual Metric/Indicator 1.
+Districtwide 2017-18 SBAC scores will increase 10% in all 1.
+SBAC assessments were waived due to COVID-19. subject areas 2.
 Due to COVID-19, the following assessments were not administered: 2.
-SITE: 100% of students will make fundamental growth to meet mastery as measured by alternative assessments / IEP Skills Assessments (TK-K) DIBELS Skills Assessments, (TK-K), -DIBELS, Running Records/IRI EDL2 Running Records/Informal Reading Inventory EDL2 (Spanish Immersion) 3.
+SITE: 100% of students will make fundamental growth to meet mastery as measured by alternative assessments / IEP Skills Assessments, (TK-K), -DIBELS,Running Records/IRI Skills Assessments (TK-K) DIBELS • EDL2 Running Records/Informal Reading Inventory EDL2 (Spanish Immersion) 3.
 100% of students had access to CCSS standards-aligned instructional materials in ELA and Math, per board resolution regarding instructional materials sufficiency dated 10-8-20.
 3. 100% of students will have access to CCSS standards-aligned instructional materials in ELA and Math, as measured by annual Board resolution regarding instructional materials sufficiency 4.
 Supplemental NGSS instructional materials and supplies were provided to 100% of the students.The pilot for a new adoption was paused due to budget constraints.
 4. 100% of students will have access to supplemental instructional material and supplies in Science during the transition to NGSS implementation.
 5. As evidenced by classroom walkthroughs, site administrators report that teachers have implemented content and performance standards for all students, including ELD.
 Additionally, ELD 5.
 All teachers will implement content and performance standards continued to be provided through integrated and designated

-Expected Actual for all students, including ELD, as evidenced by site administrate classroom walkthroughs.
+Expected Actual for all students, including ELD, as evidenced by site administrator instruction during distance learning. classroom walkthroughs.
 6. API no longer calculated.
-7. 100% of students have access to a broad course of study as evidenced by elementary daily schedules and middle school master schedules from each school site.
+6. API: No longer calculated 7.
+100% of students have access to a broad course of study as 7.
+100% of students will be provided access to a broad course of study as measured by elementary daily schedules and middle evidenced by elementary daily schedules and middle school master schedules from each school site. school master schedules, including for unduplicated pupils and pupils with exceptional needs.
 8. As the SBAC was waived, ELs did not take this assessment.
-The summative ELPAC was optional, and LUSD opted to test as many students as practicable and as safely as possible.
+The summative ELPAC was optional, and LUSD opted to test as 8.
+EL Progress toward English Proficiency: English Language Learners will maintain current status level of CELDT. many students as practicable and as safely as possible.
 As such, LUSD reclassified 22 English Learners.
+9. 100% of teachers will be appropriately assigned and credentialed.
 9. 100% of teachers are appropriately assigned and credentialed per Human Resource documentation.
-10. Due to Covid-19, ELD training was cancelled.
+10. All teachers will receive professional development in ELD 10.
+Due to Covid-19, ELD training was cancelled. standards as evidenced by sign-in sheets.
 11. The PFT requirement was waived due to Covid-19.
-S 12.
-During the 2019-2020 school year, no students were reclassified due to school closures.
-As part of the effort to support 19-20 1.
-SBAC ELA: 82% Met/Exceeded Standards Math: 68% Met/Exceeded Standards.
-2. SITE: 100% of students will make fundamental growth to meet mastery as measured by alternative assessments / IEP Skills Assessments (TK-K) DIBELS Running Records/Informal Reading Inventory EDL2 (Spanish Immersion) based on state and LUSD criteria in January 2021.
+11. The percentage of students mastering 6 out of 6 of the fitness standards will increase by 15% (as measured on the PFT.
+12. During the 2019-2020 school year, no students were reclassified due to school closures.
+As part of the effort to support 12.
+English Learners will maintain or improve reclassification rate of 11%.
+EL students' language acquisition, LUSD administered the optional ELPAC in the fall of 2020.
+22 students were reclassified, based on state and LUSD criteria in January 2021.
 The target reclassification rate of 13% was not met.
+19-20 1.
+SBAC rediassification rate of 1070 was not met.
+ELA: 82% Met/Exceeded Standards Math: 68% Met/Exceeded Standards.
+2. SITE: 100% of students will make fundamental growth to meet mastery as measured by alternative assessments / IEP Skills Assessments (TK-K) DIBELS Running Records/Informal Reading InventoryEDL2 (Spanish Immersion)